lcdb/lcdb-wf/docs/faqs.rst

 .. note::

+    A partial exception to this is that the peak-calling for ChIP-seq supports specifying custom parameters for each peak-calling run.
+For example, when running macs2 you can specify "--nomodel" for a single peak-calling run, or any other parameter supported by the peak-caller.

-    Note that the peak-calling for ChIP-seq supports specifying custom parameters for each peak-calling run.
-The BAM files still need to have used uniform parameters across samples, so if alignment or trimming options differ, you should split each set of parameters into a different workflow.
+    However, the BAM files used in peak-calling still need to have used uniform parameters across samples, so if alignment or trimming options differ, you should split each set of parameters into a different workflow.

 Samples must use the same assembly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~